ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/chat.md

 ---
 title: Full Stack Chat App
+description: >-
+    I built the chat app to look like a movie script.
+The header has an act number, the location is specified, we get a general description, and the rest that follows is the dialogue.
+It's a continuation of the dialogue happening all around me.
 ---

+UPDATE: This project is very broken.
+It was fun while it lasted.

 Chat with me [here](/chat).
 (You'll know it's me because my name is **bold**.)